alauddinjahin/alauddinjahin/README.md

   <br >

-  I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why Smart Developer Training exists!
+  I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why "Code with love" Training exists!

-  #### What is Smart Developer?
+  #### What is 'code with love'?

-  Smart Developer is a online training platform where every developer & non-developer person learning for Web/Mobile development, coding and design.
+  'Code with love' is a online training platform where every developer & non-developer person learning for Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

   #### Coding Stats